+Multiple forms of

+stigmatisation,

-A Content of the second stigmatisation, including as victimes/ including as victims/
+including as victims/ including as victims/

 This includes persons who identify as women or men (e.g. lesbian women, gay men, bisexual women and men, trans women and trans men) but also those identifying beyond or across the gender binary.
 They often face the same risks as other women/men as well as additional risks due to their sexual orientation, gender identity and expression